RedPointGlobal/redpoint-rpi/docs/readme-mcp.md

 ![redpoint_logo](../chart/images/redpoint.png)
-# Interaction Helm Copilot
+# Interaction Helm Assistant

 [< Back to main README](../README.md)

 ## Overview

-The **Interaction Helm Copilot** is an AI-powered assistant that helps you configure, deploy, and troubleshoot your RPI installation.
-Built on the Model Context Protocol (MCP), it connects to [Claude Code](https://docs.anthropic.com/en/docs/claude-code) and lets you validate configurations, generate overrides, explain settings, and diagnose issues in plain English.
+The **Interaction Helm Assistant** is an AI-powered assistant that helps you configure, deploy, and troubleshoot your RPI installation.
+It provides two ways to interact with the same set of tools:

+- **MCP (Claude Code / Claude Desktop):** Connect via the Model Context Protocol for a terminal-based AI experience powered by Claude.
+- **Web UI:** A browser-based interface with form-based tools, file management, and an AI chat assistant.

-It also searches the official [RPI documentation](https://docs.redpointglobal.com/rpi) and returns relevant content covering features, administration, external configuration, channels, realtime decisions, and more.
+Both interfaces access the same underlying tools and search the official [RPI documentation](https://docs.redpointglobal.com/rpi) for content covering features, administration, external configuration, channels, realtime decisions, and more.

+---

+## Option A: MCP (Claude Code)

+Use this option if you have Claude Code or another MCP-compatible client (Claude Desktop, Cursor, Windsurf, etc.).

-## Prerequisites
+### Prerequisites

 - [Node.js](https://nodejs.org/) v18 or later

-## Install Claude Code
+### Install Claude Code

 Claude Code is a CLI tool from Anthropic that runs in your terminal.
 Install it with npm: